Legal company types in Germany

 This form of business entity is a combination of an LLC and an LP.
 The LLC is appointed as the sole general partner of the partnership.
 The limited partners are only liable to the extent of their registered holdings.
 As a result, this entity combines the advantages of a partnership and an LLC.

-A subsidiary company in Germany has an independent legal personality from its parent company.
+• A subsidiary company formation in Germany has an independent legal personality from its parent company.
 Nevertheless, it is pre-dominantly held by its parent company with its legal liability accruing to the parent company itself.
-This form of business entity is legally incorporated in Germany either in the form of i) a German LLC (GmbH) or ii) a German stock corporation (AG).
+This form of business entity is legally incorporated in Germany either in the form of i) a German LLC (GmbH) or ii) a German stock corporation (AG); and

-A German subsidiary must fulfil its paid-up share capital requirement and its managerial and accounting activities can be conducted independently.
+• A German subsidiary must fulfil its paid-up share capital requirement and its managerial and accounting activities can be conducted independently.
 Moreover, it can autonomously sign contracts, hold assets and conduct business in Germany.
-It is an obligation for a German subsidiary to pay its corporate tax, trade tax as well as the solidarity surcharge under the German Corporate Law.
+It is an obligation for a German subsidiary to pay its corporate tax, trade tax as well as the solidarity surcharge under the German Corporate Law; and

-This type of business branch is completely dependent on the head office and does not have an autonomy.
+• This type of business branch is completely dependent on the head office and does not have an autonomy.
 The parent company also manages the central administration of a dependent branch.
 When trading, the dependent branch must always use the name of the parent company.
-However, it is mandatory for every dependent branch office to report its business activities to the local Trade Register in Germany.
+However, it is mandatory for every dependent branch office to report its business activities to the local Trade Register in Germany; and

 Subsidiary Autonomous Branch Office Dependent Branch Office